Experience the Curriculum

 Many students directly participate in projects conducted by our world-class faculty at the School of Dental Medicine and present their findings at the annual Professionals Day each spring.
 Often they are rewarded with authorships and invited presentations at international meetings along with their faculty mentors.

 Our students have assisted in the discovery of antibiotics that are naturally produced in the mouth that could combat HIV replication, signal progression of cancer, or predict difficulties in cardiovascular disease or pre-term birth.
-Students also assist with faculty projects that focus on preventing childhood cavities (caries) in under-served, high-risk populations and establish research networks among dental practices to more rapidly evaluate and communicate evidence-based findings in routine patient care.
+Students also assist with health disparities faculty research projects that focus on preventing childhood cavities (caries) in underserved, high-risk populations and establish research networks among dental practices to more rapidly evaluate and communicate evidence-based findings in routine patient care.
 Finally, our research collaborations with the University's other schools further push the edge of innovation to develop better materials for dentistry or to better address factors that affect disparities in health care quality.

 The School of Dental Medicine also offers students the option to pursue a Master's Degree in Clinical Research Training with the School of Medicine that allows students to focus their talents to conduct clinical and translational research on oral health problems and disparities.
 Usually students participate in this master's year between their traditional second and third years of dental education in order to complete a thesis and present their work in a national conference.